Krishna Nagar (para-badminton)

-Krishna Nagar (born 2 January 1999) is an Indian para badminton player from Rajasthan.
+Krishna Nagar (born 2 January 1999) is an Indian para badminton player from a Gujar family.
 He had been ranked world number 2 in para-badminton men's Singles SH6.
 He won a gold medal at the 2020 Summer Paralympics.

 Career

 In the 2018 Asian Para Games in Indonesia, Krishna Nagar won a bronze medal in the singles event.

 In the 2019 BWF Para-Badminton World Championships in Basel, Switzerland Krishna Nagar won the silver medal in the men's doubles event alongside compatriot Raja Magotra.
 He also won a bronze in the singles event.

 In the 2020 Summer Paralympics in Tokyo, Japan, Krishna Nagar won the gold medal in men's singles SH6.